ubccr/casc-images/README.md

         ]
      });

+(2) Update the current year:

+	// Set the current year
+	$year = "2018";

-(4) If necessary, update the member list in the database:
+(2) If necessary, update the member list in the database:

 	update_casc_members_from_tab_delim.php -f casc_members_20150511.tab

-(5) Dump the member list from the database and update it in form.js.
+(2) Dump the member list from the database and update it in form.js.
 It is currently hardcoded in html/js/form.js.

 	mysql -B -u casc -p -e "SELECT concat('[', member_id, ', ''', name, ', ', coalesce(organization, city),'''],')  FROM members;" casc